 SSES provides training and technical assistance to persons wishing to become a volunteer.
 SSES asks for a minimum commitment of one year in order to develop trust and continuity for the elder.

-The Money Management Program is jointly sponsored by AARP, Mass Home Care, the Executive Office of Elder Affairs, and South Shore Elder Services, Inc.
+The Money Management Program is jointly sponsored by Mass AARP, Mass Home Care, the Executive Office of Elder Affairs, and South Shore Elder Services, Inc.